FrontendSolutionsGmbH/ufp-optimizer/README.md

 ## Todos ##

+* repair uncss (seems to be used in an incorrect way working on css+html and not on html only)
-* add development mode for faster execution (no brotli, no zopfli just zlib + faster image compressions)
+* add development preset for faster execution (no brotli, no zopfli just zlib + faster image compressions)
+* File based optimization: Allow regex as input and not only full directories
+* More config settings (enable/disable whole steps like html-minification, use brotli and zopfli on more extensions and so on)
+* Intelligent optimizer: Image similarity Index, e.g. GMSD for optimal compression method
+* Better image compression: jpegmini and imageOptim https://jamiemason.github.io/ImageOptim-CLI/
+* Better interface for ufp-optimizer (like webpack)
-* add closure compiler if wanted (and optionally uglify-js)
+* Better js compression: add closure  and uglify-js (caution)
 * Webpack Plugin
-* More config settings (enable/disable whole steps like html-minification, use brotli and zopfli on more extensions and so on)

 ## Known problems ##